The Alchemy of William Blake: The Three Principles of the Divine Essence and 'An allegory of the Spiritual Condition of man'

 The Alchemy Of William Blake: The Three Principles Of The Divine Essence And 'An Allegory Of The Spiritual Condition Of Man'

 Jacob Boehme's three Principles are allegories of humanity's origins, birth, and rebirth and explain the existence of evil and injustice in the world.
 This is the secret teaching at the core of William Blake's cosmogony.
-If we consider that the Greater Lights of Boehme's metaphysical system are the same as Blake's, we can start to comprehend why humanity falls so short of its potentiality.
+Considering that the Greater Lights of Boehme's metaphysical system are the same as Blake's, we can start to comprehend why humanity falls so short of its potentiality.

 Author selling Books on Rosicrucianism and Books on Secret TraditionsThe lives of Jacob Boehme and William Blake were linked by a shared belief that life has a purpose and that human beings exist for a reason.
-They opposed the idea that the only pursuits worth undertaking are the accumulation of material wealth and enjoying power over others.
+They opposed the idea that the only pursuits worth undertaking were accumulating material wealth and enjoying power over others.
 They reasoned that such values contradicted the original teachings of Christ.
-The legacies of both men were therefore shaped by a desire to transform the perception of reality for others.
-This process illustrates the influence of art on religion and society, and its power to change who we think we are.
+Therefore, both men's legacies were shaped by a desire to transform the perception of reality for others.
+This process illustrates the influence of art on religion and society and its power to change who we think we are.

 Images (c) Fitzwilliam Museum, Cambridge